 Trump, in a 2005 promotional video for a scam that made him about $40 million, employs the familiar hyperbole of the con artist in declaring: “At Trump University, we teach success.
 That’s what it’s all about—success.
 It’s going to happen to you.
 We’re going to have professors and adjunct professors that are absolutely terrific—terrific people, terrific brains, successful.
 We are going to have the best of the best.
 These are people that are handpicked by me.”

 Only there was no university.

-“Among [an] investigator’s findings was that students who attended a ‘next level’ seminar ‘are taught to prey upon homeowners in financial turmoil and to target foreclosure properties,’ ” Johnston writes.
-“They were also instructed, on the first morning of the three-day course, ‘to call their credit card companies, banks, and mortgage companies and ask for an increase or extension of credit so that they may finance the ‘Gold Elite’ package purchase.
+Among an investigator’s findings was that students who attended a “next level” seminar we’re taught to prey upon homeowners in financial turmoil and to target foreclosure properties.
+They were also instructed, on the first morning of the three-day course, to call their credit card companies, banks, and mortgage companies and ask for an increase or extension of credit so that they may finance the “Gold Elite” package purchase.

-Behind Trump’s Presidential campaign we’re legions of agents, publicists, consultants, scriptwriters, celebrities, television and movie producers, wardrobe consultants, pollsters and television personalities dedicated to creating the myriad illusions that saturated the airwaves with Barnum-like lies.
+Behind Trump’s Presidential campaign we’re legions of agents, publicists, consultants, scriptwriters, celebrities, television and movie producers, wardrobe consultants, pollsters and television personalities dedicated to creating the myriad illusions that saturated the airwaves with PT Barnum-like lies.

-Apparently Americans could no longer tell the difference between illusion and reality; apparently when a version of reality is not verified on our electronic screens and by our reality manipulators it does not exist.
+Leading up to the 2016 elections, Americans could no longer tell the difference between illusion and reality; apparently when a version of reality is not verified on our electronic screens - and by our reality manipulators - it does not exist.

-Chris Hedges, Truthdig (www.truthdig.com), December 17, 2018
+Chris Hedges, Truthdig (www.truthdig.com) December, 2018